“The observance week of Camellia Planting Week will mark the one

-Over the years, the goal of the Camellia Society was to develop a community interest in the camellia by means of various publicity campaigns, such as having merchants tie their spring sales ads in the Camellia Show and Parade, out of which came the Camellia Festival, with the show being the focal point of the Festival activities.
-The committee also was functional for the planting of a number of camellias in the Capitol Park, William Land Park, McKinley Park, and each of the local hospitals.
-In the Capitol park more than 800 different varieties can be found throughout, with blossoms in white, deep red, and every shade in between.
-Some are even striped and speckled in a combination of colors.
-Many of the grove's 186 camellias are heirloom varieties and no longer available commercially.
-The grove is especially beautiful from fall to spring when the dark, leathery leaves complement the colorful blossoms.
+Over the years, the goal of the Camellia Society was to develop a community interest in the camellia by means of various publicity campaigns.
+Merchants advertised their spring sales at the Camellia Show and camellia parade which resulted in the establishment of the Camellia Festival, with the show being the focal point of the festival activities.
+The committee also was responsible for the planting of a number of camellias in the Capital Park, William Land Park.
+McKinley Park, and the local hospitals.

-During Camellia Week of February 20th to 25th, 1950, the Camellia Society had a goal of urging residents to plant up to 50,000 new camellias.
-Cooperation of 10 local nurseries, 20 local stores and three newspapers came to the aid of the society in order to accomplish this goal.
-The plants were to sell for $1.50 each.
-This, indeed would make Sacramento the Camellia City of the world, having in 1941 adopted the camellia as the city’s official flower.
+During Camellia Week of February 20th to 25th, 1950, the Camellia Society had a goal to urge residents to plant up to 50,000 new camellias.
+Cooperation of 10 local nurseries, 20 local stores and 3 newspapers aided the society to achieve this goal.
+The plants were sold for $1.50.
+This, indeed would make Sacramento the Camellia City of the World, having in 1941 adopted the camellia as the city’s official flower.